CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/agenda.rst.txt

     -
     - Overview of course materials
     - This website
-  * - 0910-1000
+  * - 0910-09:30
-    - Jupyter Lab, Workspace
+    - Jupyter, Remote Desktops
     - Tyson
-    - More VICE apps in Discovery Environment
+    - More on VICE apps in Discovery Environment
     -
+  * - 0930-1000
+    - Jupyter Lab
+    - Bridget
+    - NEON data API in Python
+    - `Introduction to NEON Data API in Python <https://www.neonscience.org/neon-api-01-introduction-requests>`_
   * - 1000-1010
     - Break
     -